Email FacebookTwitterMenu burgerClose thin

 Differences Between IRA Rollover and IRA Conversion

 Another difference between IRA rollovers and IRA conversions is in their timing.
-IRA rollovers must be completed within 60 days of the distribution from the qualified retirement account.
-However, IRA conversions can be completed at any time.
+Indirect IRA rollovers, in which you receive a check for the amount being rolled over, must be completed within 60 days of the distribution from the qualified retirement account.
+If you don’t complete the rollover within that window, the entire amount is treated as a taxable distribution.
+Early withdrawal penalties may also apply.
+IRA conversions can be completed at any time.

-Another decision you might have to make is between a direct IRA rollover and a trustee-to-trustee rollover.
+Depending on where and how your funds are held, you may have the option to initiate a direct IRA rollover or trustee-to-trustee transfer.
 Both methods move retirement funds from one account to another without incurring taxes or penalties.
 However, there are some key differences between the two:

 1. Initiation: With a direct IRA rollover, the owner initiates the rollover by requesting the distribution from the current custodian and specifying the new custodian.
-With a trustee-to-trustee IRA rollover, the current custodian initiates the transfer by sending the funds directly to the new custodian.
+With a trustee-to-trustee transfer, the current custodian initiates the transfer by sending the funds directly to the new custodian.

 3. Fees: With a direct IRA rollover, the account owner may be subject to fees from the current custodian for closing the account.
-With a trustee-to-trustee IRA rollover, there are typically no fees.
+With a trustee-to-trustee transfer, there are typically no fees.

-5. Number of rollovers per year: With a direct IRA rollover, an account owner can generally only perform one rollover per year.
-With a trustee-to-trustee IRA rollover, there are no limits on the number of rollovers that can be performed.
+4. Number of rollovers per year: With a direct IRA rollover, an account owner can generally only perform one rollover per year.
+With a trustee-to-trustee transfer, there are no such limits.

 What to Consider When Weighing a Rollover vs. Conversion